56 Worked Examples: Aircraft, Rocket, & Spacecraft Performance

 (e) The fuel flow now follows directly, i.e.,

-so the aircraft is using about 6 gallons per hour.
+So, the airplane is using about 6 gallons per hour.

 (f) The time to burn off all of the relatively small amount of available fuel is

-so the potential approximate range of the aircraft is
+So, the potential approximate range of the airplane is

-In conclusion, at least in theory the aircraft probably has enough fuel to get back to ERAU.
-But, in practice, the FAA requires a minimum fuel reserve of 30 minutes of flight time (visual rules) and 45 minutes of flight time (instrument rules), so legally the student pilot is probably going to have to land and pick up more fuel before completing the final leg back to ERAU.
+In conclusion, the airplane has enough fuel to return to ERAU.
+But, in practice, the FAA requires a minimum fuel reserve of 30 minutes of flight time (visual rules) and 45 minutes of flight time (instrument rules), so legally, the student pilot is probably going to have to land and pick up more fuel before completing the final leg back to ERAU.

 Worked Example #5